-- Where a learner and/or their family is subject to an inter-agency child protection plan or a multi agency risk assessment conference (MARAC) meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate. - In situations where a child in care may be put on a part time timetable, the school will consult with relevant agencies and the virtual school. - If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Police who will consider a proportionate response. - If there is a risk of harm, the police should be called via 999.
-For other concerns of criminality, the non-statutory guidance 'When to Call the Police' from the NCPCC can be helpful or contact the local PCSO/School Police Beat Officer/School Officer. - In the rare event that a child death occurs, or a child is seriously harmed, Westfield Academy will notify the Somerset Safeguarding Children's Partnership as soon as is reasonably possible.
+- Where a learner and/or their family is subject to an inter-agency child protection plan or a multiagency risk assessment conference (MARAC) meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate. - In situations where a child in care may be put on to part time timetable, the school will consult with relevant agencies and the virtual school. - If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Police who will consider a proportionate response. - If there is a risk of harm, non-statutory guidance when-to-call-the-police--guidance-for-schools-and-colleges.pdf (npcc.police.uk) can be helpful or contact the local PCSO/School Police Beat Officer/Neighbourhood Team. - In the rare event that a child death occurs, or a child is seriously harmed, Westfield Academy will notify the Somerset Safeguarding Children's Partnership as soon as is reasonably possible.